COVESA/iot-event-analytics/src/sdk/python/README.md

 - Run `pytest` after installing all dependencies
   - After running the tests, you will find all reports in the _./reports_ directory.
 It'll contain coverage reports as HTML and XML in cobertura format.

+## Build and install in one go

+`python -m pip install ./src --user --force`

 ## Build

 - Create an empty _./lib_ folder folder if not exists